Editing Services for Businesses & Government Authors

 Grammar and mechanics

-Correct spelling, punctuation, and grammatical errors throughout.
+Correct spelling, punctuation, and sentence-level technical issues.

-Line Editing
+Line Editing (Professional Clarity Pass)

 Sentence flow